blbessie/Anti-Cafe/Version 1.0/readme.txt

 ADMIN
-Login with username "admin" to get to the admin page where you are able to access the database.
+Log in with username 'admin' to get to the admin page where you are able to access the database.
 To display a client information, juste write their username and click 'display'.
-To add/delete membership points, write the username of the client and the amount you would like to "add/remove".
+To add/delete membership points, write the username of the client and the amount you would like to 'add/remove'.

 RESERVATION
+Log in with username of a user to access the main page.
 Once logged into the main page, there are six options for the users to select at the top menu panel, user may also explore the page by scrolling the page:

 1. Reserve
 By clicking the Reserve button, the main page will direct user to the Reservation section.
 User may select the time slot for that day, how long he is planning to stay and how many people is coming.